-In 1888 Chance Bros introduced machine rolled patterned glass by using engraved ‘pattern rollers’.
-These rollers required expert craftmanship to produce a roller that could imprint an uninterrupted, seamless pattern.
+In 1888 Chance Bros introduced machine rolled patterned glass by using an additional pair engraved ‘pattern rollers’.
+These rollers required expert engravers to produce a roller that could imprint an uninterrupted, seamless pattern.

 The hot glass was first passed through flattening rollers, to achieve a consistent thickness, before the pattern roller embossed its pattern into the upper surface.
 Opposite the pattern roller was a smooth roller to smooth the lower face.
 By the end of the century, continuous-casting techniques were in place whereby the pattern was embossed by the lower roller, speeding up mass production.

 This patterned and often tinted glass was sold as ‘Cathedral Glass’ although it has nothing to do with medieval cathedrals, where the glass used was hand-blown.
 Rolled glass is not as rich or translucent as hand-blown glass, but it is much cheaper and is made in a variety of colours and textures.

 In the mid-19th century, it became fashionable to use decorative glass extensively in front doors, side lights and transom / fanlights.
 Many new textured and frosted designs appeared and sometimes small panes of glass were painted with birds, flowers or geometric patterns.

 “Chance’s Flemish Glass A new product of the famous glass works of Chance Bros. & Co., Limited, near Birmingham, England.
 “Flemish” is a new and most attractive variety of Ornamental Window Glass, unsurpassed in character and brilliancy.”
 1911

 Old Glass Patterns & Colours